mswift42/iui/README.md

 Then you can generate the ui theme with

-`iui generate <path to editor theme> <path to ui template>`.
+`iui generate <path to editor theme> templ.txt`.

-Else you'll have to download the [ThemeColors Json File](https://github.com/mswift42/iui/blob/master/ThemeColors.json) and customize it with your colors, and generate the ui theme with
+Else you will have to customize the ThemeColors.json file with your colors, and generate the ui theme with

-`iui generate --json <theme colors>.json <path to ui template>`.
+`iui generate --json ThemeColors.json templ.txt`.

+Replace the <theme name>.theme.json file in custom ui theme folder with your generated file, make sure to fill out the author field, press the run button and admire your new theme.